allebone/help.omni.af.mil/docs/PEX/Headquarters.md

     2. Enter a Name.
     3. Click Save.

-The new View appears on the left.
+The new view appears on the left.
 The column grid may be hidden by clicking the `<` symbol far upper left.
-The ful page is ready to Add Status to this new View.
+The full page is ready to Add Status to this new View.
 As multiple Views are added, they may be edited or deleted by highlighting the View and selecting Edit View or Delete View.

 * Add a status to a view